 Hi there!
 We’re Andy & Gee; weekday engineers and self-confessed weekend warriors!
-Travelling, climbing, running and cycling are a few of our favourite pastimes, and we try to get out as much as possible, whether that’s on local trails, an overnight stay in the van, or even hopping across the ocean by boat, plane or train.
+Travelling, climbing, running and cycling are a few of our favourite pastimes, and we try to get out as much as possible, whether that’s on local trails, an overnight stay in the van, or even exploring further afield.
 Often we take our adventure cat, Kathmandu along for the ride too!

 Andy has grown up in the outdoors, previously working in outdoor shops and spending every penny (and more) on gear for trips away.
 2015 was a busy year for Andy, where he was working in a world championship winning Formula 1 team while training for a variety of cycling events, including La Marmotte and the Amateur World Road Championships.
-Since then, he has converted two vans into self-build campers, built a climbing wall in the garage, and is currently preparing to tackle an Ironman 70.3 outside of his day job as an engineer.
+Since then, he has converted three vans into self-build campers, built a climbing wall in the garage, and completed numerous exciting outdoor events.

 Gee is a physics graduate who spent her childhood spread across several different countries, including South Africa and Bahrain.
 These experiences have influenced and shaped her love for travel, culture and adventure, and have only helped to further fuel her affinity for sports and being in the great outdoors.
-A former adventure racer, Gee now concentrates her energy on bouldering and circus skills such as acroyoga, outside of her career as an engineer.
-She leads local female-first adventure groups of Adventure Queens and Love Her Wild, and can also be seen helping out on the pages of Intepid Magazine in her spare time.
-More recently, Gee also became an ambassador for the Trail Magazine Mountains For The Mind campaign, a collaboration of companies who aim to raise awareness about the benefits of getting outside and mental health.
+A former adventure racer, Gee now concentrates her energy on slow travel such as running and cycling, outside of her career as an engineer.
+She helps to lead local female-first adventure groups of Adventure Queens and Love Her Wild, and can also be seen helping out on the pages of Intepid Magazine in her spare time.
+More recently, Gee also became an ambassador for the Trail Magazine Mountains For The Mind campaign and appeared in Terry Abraham’s Life of a Mountain: Helvellyn, to raise awareness about the benefits of getting outside and mental health.

 Ordnance Survey – GetOutside Champions

-You’ll find us representing OS at a number of events throughout the year, spread across the whole UK.
+You’ll find us representing OS and spreading the message at a number of events throughout the year, spread across the whole UK.
 So if you have any questions about getting outside, OS Maps or OS in general, feel free to drop us a line.
 You can find us on their website here.

 When it comes to keeping our outdoor gear clean and protected, Grangers has our backs!
 Aftercare is a very important part of maintaining gear and making sure that it lasts, particularly synthetic fibres and waterproof shells.
 With a brand that’s over 80 years old, they’ve done some pretty cool stuff – like having proofed the gear that was used on the first successful summit of Mount Everest.
 Stocked in over 50 countries worldwide we know they’ll be there for us when we need them, and we just love their conscientious ethics to boot.